 Adjaristsqali Hydro Project

-The project involves the construction and operation of the 184 megawatt Shuakhevi hydropower project, consisting of the 178 MW Shuakhevi plant and the six megawatt Skhalta plant.
-It is part of the Adjaristsqali cascade of four run-of-the-river hydropower plants with a total planned installed capacity of 400 megawatts.
-The International Finance Corporation (IFC), the European Bank for Reconstruction and Development, and the Asian Development Bank are expected to provide debt financing for the project.
+The project involves the construction and operation of the 188 megawatt Shuakhevi hydropower project, consisting of the 179 MW Shuakhevi plant and the 9 megawatt Skhalta plant.
+The International Finance Corporation (IFC), the European Bank for Reconstruction and Development, and the Asian Development Bank are providing debt financing for the project.

-The project will export power to Turkey through the 400 kV Akhalskhe-Borcka cross-border transmission line for nine months of the year, and sell domestically for three consecutive winter months for the first 10 years of operations.
+The project has an option to export power to Turkey through the 400 kV Akhalskhe-Borcka cross-border transmission line for nine months of the year.
+The project will sell domestically for three consecutive winter months for the first 10 years of operations.
 In order to connect to the state grid, a 220kV transmission line from the power station to the national grid is being built with financing from the World Bank.

 The project is a category A under MIGA’s Policy on Environmental and Social Sustainability.
 Click here to view the Environmental and Social Review Summary prepared by the IFC for their investment in the project and here for the World Bank’s disclosure.